Maxime Dassen

 Selected Research

-I'm interested in machine learning, deep learning, generative AI, natural language processing, and information retrieval.
+I'm interested in machine learning, deep learning, generative AI, and multimodal learning.
 Some papers are highlighted.

 ECIR '2026